mariapetrosyann/Action-And-Direction-Detection/README.md

 2. Open and run all cells in the Jupyter Notebook to execute the code, generate the dataset, and analyze user activity.

 ### Running on Google Colab
-1. Open the provided Google Colab link in the main code (7th row in `IndoorNavigation_ActionAndDirection.py` project directory).
+ Open the provided Google Colab link in the main code (7th row in `IndoorNavigation_ActionAndDirection.py` project directory).
-2. Run all cells to see the visualizations and evaluations.

 ## Libraries and Functions Used